tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 Handling missing values was done carefully based on the type of metric:

 1. Confirmed Cases & Deaths
-    - These represent real-world events — missing values likely mean no activity .
+    - These represent real-world events — missing values likely mean no activity.
     - Therefore, all missing values in these columns were filled with 0.

 2. Rate Columns (Case Rate, Death Rate)